In this article, we look at how you can use Calculated Fields to generate better reports for your storefront.

 Here we can see how a calculated field can be used to create an affiliate fee column by working out 30% of the Gross Sales.

-Note - The columns being used as inputs for the formulas don't have to be included as columns in the report for the calculated fields to work correctly.
+Note - The columns being used as inputs for the formulas don't actually have to be included as columns in the report for the calculated fields to work.

 This report would be very useful for displaying what you might owe to an affiliate without working out the calculations manually every time.